Columbus County Vehicle Impound Guide

 How to Find Your Vehicle

-- Check your arrest paperwork: The arresting officer should have provided you with paperwork that includes the name and contact information of the towing company that impounded your vehicle.
-This is the easiest and fastest way to locate your car.
+- Check your arrest paperwork: The arresting officer should have provided documentation that includes the name of the towing company that took your vehicle.

-- Call the Columbus County Sheriff's Office non-emergency line: If you can't find the paperwork or the information is missing, call the Columbus County Sheriff's Office at (910) 642-6551.
-Provide them with your name, date of arrest, and vehicle information (make, model, color, license plate number).
-They should be able to tell you where your car was towed.
+- Call the Columbus County Sheriff's Office non-emergency line: If you don't have the paperwork or can't find the tow company information, call the Sheriff's Office at (910) 642-6551.
+Be prepared to provide your name, date of birth, and date of arrest.

-- Reference your booking number: When you call the Sheriff's Office, having your booking number ready will help them locate your information more quickly.
+- Reference your booking number: When you call, having your booking number from the Columbus County Detention Center will help them locate the information more quickly.

 What You Need to Retrieve Your Vehicle